 - Signs or boards should be displayed either directly adjacent or in close vicinity to the premises (dependant on site location).
-Where premises are in a side street advertising boards must not be placed remotely in the main street directing customers to the premise. - The positioning of signs or boards must take into account other reasonable needs of the area e.g. access to bus stops, pedestrian crossings, etc. And also in areas of high volume pedestrian flow, e.g. near schools, the placing of advertising boards may be inappropriate. - Signs or boards need to be manufactured to high standard, Rotating or swinging signs will not be permitted. - In some multiple occupied areas such as shopping malls, advertisement boards may not be allowed by the management company.
-In these circumstances, there may be scope to make a special request to the Council to consider a shared sign on the street furniture (lampposts) by the entrance; this type of request would be based on its own merits in liaison with the County Council Highways and the City Council Planning and Conservation Team. - The City Council as agents of the Highway Authority may require the immediate removal of any feature if requested by a Police Officer or for any other reasonable cause including the need for access to maintain the highway. - In addition, nothing within this Guide absolves those concerned from their legal responsibilities under the Highways Act 1980 and other legislation.
+Where premises are in a side street advertising boards must not be placed remotely in the main street directing customers to the premise. - The positioning of signs or boards must take into account other reasonable needs of the area e.g. access to bus stops, pedestrian crossings, etc. And also in areas of high volume pedestrian flow, e.g. near schools, the placing of advertising boards may be inappropriate. - Signs or boards need to be manufactured to high standard; rotating or swinging signs will not be permitted. - In some multiple occupied areas such as shopping malls, advertisement boards may not be allowed by the management company.
+In these circumstances, or where businesses are located in small side streets with little space for an A' board, there may be scope to make a special request to the Council to consider a shared sign on the street furniture (lampposts) by the entrance; this type of request would be based on its own merits in liaison with the County Council Highways and the City Council Planning and Conservation Team. - The City Council as agents of the Highway Authority may require the immediate removal of any feature if requested by a Police Officer or for any other reasonable cause including the need for access to maintain the highway. - In addition, nothing within this Guide absolves those concerned from their legal responsibilities under the Highways Act 1980 and other legislation.